 Some firms give information of vacancies to departments at universities that run accredited degrees.

-Having completed a degree or postgraduate course, the route to professional qualification and chartered status is via the Assessment of Professional Competence (APC).
-APC rules are set and monitored by the Royal Institution of Chartered Surveyors (RICS).
-There are different routes to accreditation, which can be found on the RICS website.
+Having completed a degree or postgraduate course, your route to professional qualification and chartered status is via the Assessment of Professional Competence (APC).
+Details about the different routes to accreditation can be found on the RICS website.

 Smaller firms generally offer a broader mix of experience but fewer opportunities to develop highly-specialised knowledge and expertise.